-- 1. If the University chooses to compensate overtime with compensatory time off for any employee or group of employees, such overtime will be compensated at the appropriate rate by: - a. one hour of compensatory time off for each hour of overtime earned at the straight time rate of pay; and - b. one and one-half hours of compensatory time off for each hour of overtime earned at the time and one-half rate of pay.

-- 2. No more than 240 hours of compensatory time off (160 hours of overtime which require compensation at the time and one-half rate) may be accumulated.
+- 1. If the University chooses to compensate overtime with compensatory time off for any employee or group of employees, such overtime will be compensated at the appropriate rate by: - a. one (1) hour of compensatory time off for each hour of overtime earned at the straight time rate of pay; and - b. one and one-half (1-1/2) hours of compensatory time off for each hour of overtime earned at the time and one-half rate of pay. - 2.
+No more than two hundred forty (240) hours of compensatory time off (one hundred sixty (160) hours of overtime which require compensation at the time and one-half rate) may be accumulated.
 An employee shall be paid for hours of overtime which exceed this limit. - 3.
-Compensatory time off shall be scheduled by the University and taken within two sixmonth bank periods (January 1 June 30; July 1 December 31).
+Compensatory time off shall be scheduled by the University and taken within two (2) six (6) month bank periods (December 1 May 31; June 1 November 30).
 Banked compensatory time off which is not paid or scheduled within the bank period in which it is earned or in the bank period following that in which it is earned shall be paid in the next regularly scheduled pay period at the employee's then current rate unless an extension has been granted by mutual consent of the employee and the University. - 4.
 Upon separation from employment, employees shall be paid for all accumulated overtime; accumulated overtime earned at the time and one-half rate shall be paid at the employee's current rate of pay or at the employee's average rate of pay for the last three years of employment, whichever is higher. - 5.
 Compensatory time off is scheduled by the University.
 The University may require employees to take compensatory time off.
 Employees may also request use of compensatory time; such requests shall be granted subject to the operational needs of the University.
 Use of compensatory time off requires prior approval in accordance with departmental policy.

-J. CALL-BACK
+K. CALL-BACK

-When an employee is called back to work after completing a shift and leaving the premises, the employee shall be paid for the time actually worked upon return or a minimum of four hours, whichever is greater.
+When an employee is called back to work after completing a shift and leaving the premises, the employee shall be paid for the time actually worked upon return or a minimum of three (3) hours, whichever is greater.
 Call-back time, whether worked or not, is considered time worked for the purpose of calculating hours of overtime.

-K. ON-CALL
+L. ON-CALL

-On-call is time during which an employee is required to restrict activities and be available for return to work.
+On-call is time during which an employee is required to be available for immediate return to work.
 An employee is not considered to be in on-call status unless he or she has previously been informed by the University of the assignment.
 The University retains the right to determine the need for and the assignment of on-call time.
-Eligibility for on-call pay and the on-call rates shall be as listed in Appendix A. Time spent in unrestricted on-call status but not actually worked is not considered as time worked or time on pay status.
+Eligibility for on-call pay and the on-call rates shall be as listed in Appendix A. Time spent in on-call status but not actually worked is not considered as time worked or time on pay status.
 Payment for on-call time shall be included as part of compensation when calculating the time and one-half overtime rate.
 An employee in on-call status is not eligible for minimum call-back payments.

-L. TRAVEL TIME
+M. TRAVEL TIME